sstirlin/MSBX5420Spring2019/0601installspark/README.md

 docker-compose up -d
 bash expose_hostnames.sh
 ```
-The last script is some magic to configure the DNS so that
+The last script has some magic to configure the DNS (so we can refer to our
-we can talk to our containers by *name* (instead of IP address).
+docker containers using names instead of IP addresses).
+I'll discuss what is going on in class.

 We're going to use Anaconda Python (like we used in Week 2) to talk to
 our HDFS and Spark clusters.
 First, activate your Python environment